Blipz/Lignage/README.md

 - The tree must be an acyclic graph (i.e. no consanguinity)
 - The tree must be rooted (i.e. no ancestry for non-descendents)
 - Descendents can have at most two spouses

+See below for means to mitigate some of these limitations.

 ## Usage